Five Things to Consider When Expanding Your Garage

-You don’t want to expand too much that you take away from valuable yard space.
+You don’t want to expand a garage so much that you take away from valuable yard space.
 Before you begin your renovations, figure out how much space you want for your expansion and how much space you actually have.

-- Think about plumbing and electrical
+2. Think about plumbing and electrical

-- Consider functionality
+3. Consider functionality

 Whether you’re expanding your garage to fit another car or to add more storage space, think about the functional aspects.
-Will you need more cabinets?
+Will you need more storage cabinets?
 Will you need a workbench?
 Are you planning on parking multiple cars at once?

-- Do the neighbourly thing
+4. Do the neighborly thing

-- Hire a professional
+5. Hire a professional

 Unless you work in the field of garage expansion, you likely don’t have all the necessary know-how to successfully complete a full garage expansion.